ronnyhdez/pagina_personal/content/home/about.md

 I´m biologist with interest in plant eco-physiology.
 Research in which I work includes the use of digital images to evaluate the structural complexity of tropical forests, also fluorescence as a way to understand the tolerance of tropical plants to increases in the temperature.

 I also work in [ixpantia](https://www.ixpantia.com/) analyzing data for the industry with the _R programming language_.
-I´m the co-founder of [Brenesii](http://www.brenesii.com/) devoted to the research of tropical forests and science communication to a broader public beyond academia.
+I´m the co-founder of [Brenesii](http://www.brenesii.com/) an organization devoted to the research of tropical forests and science communication to a broader public beyond academia.